ckamps/2232-defiance/content/_index.md

 ---
 title: 2232 South Highway 94 Defiance, MO 63341
-description: Don't miss this opportunity to own a unique 5.25-acre property and custom home on the Katy Trail and Femme Osage Creek at the gateway to Missouri's wine country in Defiance Missouri.
+description: Don't miss this opportunity to own a unique 5.25-acre waterfront property and custom home on the Katy Trail and Femme Osage Creek at the gateway to Missouri's wine country in Defiance Missouri.
 thumbnail: img/drone/home-bridge-zoom.jpeg
 actions:
     overview: